m0lentum/molentum.github.io/content/blog/2025/decade-of-digital-art/index.md

 I'm quite proud of my progress, happy I discovered this hobby and pushed through the hard times, and looking forward to the next decade of making and learning.

+I mostly wrote this post for my own enjoyment, but I hope it might serve as a reminder that what people call "talent" is actually just being very interested in a thing and doing a lot of work.
+Anybody can learn to draw, it just takes years of effort (good learning methods and teachers are a must though — years of aimless scribbling will just make you good at aimless scribbling).
+There's tons of free education about art fundamentals available on the internet.
+Give it a try if you're interested at all!
+Learning to draw is quite possibly the most rewarding thing I've done in my entire life and I hope more people get to experience it.